brunodles/GradleHelpers/publish/multiple.md

 artifact | Used to compound the usage url | ${maven.artifact}-processor name     | Name of the module | ${maven.name} Processor

-Here can use the `root` values too
+Here can use the `root` values to compose the module values.